 “I signed an author [Kate Thompson] that I

 – literary agent Kimberly Brower of Brower Literary

 “I signed novelist Kathleen McInnis after meeting her

 – literary agent Adriann Ranta of Foundry Literary + Media

 Add $69 — for an in-depth, personal critique of your one-page query letter from Brian Klems, one of the day’s instructors.
 (This rate is a special event value for Michigan Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

-- Memoir, children’s picture books, adult fiction of any kind, young adult, middle grade: Faculty member Shirin Leos, a writing coach and author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.
-If you submit a picture book, it must be 1,000 words or fewer (can have illustrations or not).
+- Young adult fiction, middle grade fiction, children’s picture books (virtual critiques): Faculty member Shelli Johannes, an author and freelance editor, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.
+If submitting a picture book, make the submission 1000 words maximum, and it can include illustrations (optional).